DaniilsFirgers/go_learn/README.md

 - Create an api folder in cmd folder (for JSON schema files, protocol definition files)
 - Create examples folder in the root directory (for usage examples)

-2. Visual Studio SetUp
+_2. Visual Studio Set Up_

-- Cmd+Shift+P and run Go: Install/Update Tools, then select all and click ok (all extensions are up)
+- Cmd+Shift+P and run `Go: Install/Update Tools`, then select all and click ok (all extensions are up)

-3. Enable rootless docker and run docker
+_3. Enable rootless docker and run docker_

 - `dockerd-rootless-setuptool.sh install`